Countrywide shareholders cash in on Britain's housing recovery

-LONDON, Sept 27 (Reuters) - Two investors in Britain’s biggest estate agency group Countrywide have sold a combined 94 million pound ($150 million) stake in the company, a source close to the deal said, cashing in on the country’s buoyant housing sector.
+LONDON (Reuters) - Two investors in Britain’s biggest estate agency group Countrywide (CWD.L) have sold a combined 94 million pound ($150 million) stake in the company, a source close to the deal said, cashing in on the country’s buoyant housing sector.

 Private equity group Alchemy Partners sold 12.9 million shares, or a 5.9 percent stake, while an unnamed institutional investor sold 5 million shares, the source said.